Music Directors

 Mr. Pressley is no stranger to conducting.
 He has conducted St. Mary’s Musica, a community ensemble, as well as the Adult Wind Ensemble and the Recreation and Parks Community Chorus.
 He is also the founder of St. Peter Clavier’s Gospel choir in St. Mary’s County.
 As a guest conductor, Mr. Pressley has performed with the Cosmic Symphony and the Chesapeake Choral Arts Society in their joint presentation of Handel’s Messiah (Part One).
 He also conducted the Honors Choirs (Elementary through High School) for the Southern Maryland region as well as Baltimore County, the Eastern Shore and Washington DC.
 Mr. Pressley’s musical theater credits include high school and community theater productions in Connecticut and Maryland and he has recently been serving as the music director of the Prince Georges Children’s Theater and Teen Performance Ensemble for Prince Georges County, Maryland.

 Under the direction of Mr. Pressley his various choirs have performed in Florida, Maryland, Virginia, New York and Connecticut.
 Their venues have included the 9/11 Memorial, the United Nations Embassy, the Maryland State House the Kennedy Center as well as the White House to name a few.
+Recently, he was a clinician for choral groups that recieved superior and excellent raitings at Charles County Choral Festival.
+And under his direction, the CCAS choir was invited to present a world premier composition and perform a solo concert at the Davies Memorial Concert Series.

 Mr. Pressley holds a B.A.
 In voice and music education from St. Mary’s College of Maryland and a M.M. in conducting from the University of Hartford, Hartt School of Music, Connecticut.